avaturn/pygltflib/README.md

 `pygltflib` made for 'The Beat: A Glam Noir Game' supported by Film Victoria.

 #### Changelog
+* 1.13.0
+    * NOTE: There are a few small deprecations in this version to tighten up the library that will be removed in version 2.0.0
+    * deprecate class `SparseAccessor` in favour of `AccessorSparseIndices` and `AccessorSparseValues` (please update your code)
+    * deprecate class `MaterialTexture` in favour of `TextureInfo` to better match GLTF2 specification (please update your code)
+    * deprecate `AlphaMode` ENUM in favour of constants (eg replace `AlphaMode.OPAQUE` with `OPAQUE` (please update your code)
+    * fix support for `material.occlusionTextureInfo`
+    * fix support for `material.normalTextureInfo`
+    * fix sampler support in `Animation` class by adding `AnimationSampler`
+    * add default values for Accessor, AnimationSampler, BufferView, Material, PbrMetallicRoughness, Primitive, Sampler
+    * add Optional to attributes for better type hinting
+    * add initial `utils.validator` to validate GLTF2 object accessor and bufferViews

+* 1.12.0
+    * fix bug with binfile path handling

 * 1.11.10
     * convert load methods from staticmethod to classmethods